-Here, organoids embedded in Matrigel were tracked using the CytoSMART Omni to assess their growth and morphology and optimize organoid culture method.
+Here, organoids embedded in Matrigel were tracked using the Omni to assess their growth and morphology and optimize organoid culture method.

 Assess the number, size, eccentricity, and population distribution of organoids in a sample

 Organoids come in many shapes and sizes due to a variety of factors, including cell type, disease phenotype, and even culture conditions.
-The Organoid Analysis Module for the CytoSMART Omni is able to detect and quantify a diverse range of organoid phenotypes.
+The Organoid Analysis Module for the Omni is able to detect and quantify a diverse range of organoid phenotypes.

 Count organoids and other 3D cell cultures

 Organoids are three-dimensional (3D) in vitro cell culture models that have been used to study infectious diseases, genetic disorders, and cancers.
 Accurately measuring organoid concentration is critical for developing and improving treatments and therapies.
-The number, size, and population distribution of organoids in a sample can be assessed using the CytoSMART Exact platform.
+The number, size, and population distribution of organoids in a sample can be assessed using the Exact platform.

 The data displayed in separate interfaces provides a clear overview of the characteristics of the analyzed organoid population.